fadymedhat/MCLNN-theano/index_generator/README.md

 ## Configuration

-We will refer, in this section, to possible scenarios and their corresponding configurations using the datasets used in the experiments as examples for clarification.
+In this section, we will refer to possible scenarios and their corresponding configurations using the datasets used in the experiments as examples for clarification.

 #### A balanced dataset without Augmentation
-___

 The ESC10 environmental sound dataset:
  * Composed of 400 sound file for 10 environmental categories.